Consensys/quorum-kubernetes/kubectl/private-network-ibft-and-orion/README.md

 ```

 #### 5. Orion configuration
 `configmap/configmap.yaml` contains the `orion1.conf` to `orion4.conf` sections.
 The orion public keys (`orion1PubKey` to `orion4PubKey`) can also be found in here.
 The orion private keys can be found in `secrets/orion-keys-secret.yaml`.

-Update both files with your own generated keypairs
+Update both files with your own generated keypairs.
 The private keys are put into secrets and the public keys go into a configmap that other nodes use to create the enode address. **Note:** Please remove the '0x' prefix of the public keys

 #### 6. Deploy:
 ```bash